ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 	0);
 ```

-We see in that example that only Elektra paths are hardcoded in
+We see in this example that only Elektra paths are hardcoded in
 the application, no configuration file or similar.

 As already mentioned keys starting with slash `/` do not exist